Welcome to Career Services!

 Ask Anna your career-related questions, then look for answers to your questions, under FAQs button below.

 Before submitting a question, please check to make sure your question has not been previously answered.

 Ask Anna is completely anonymous, and is a service for USM students and alumni.

-This is an awesome question that shows you are considering a proactive approach in your internship search.
+A: This is an awesome question that shows you are considering a proactive approach in your internship search.
 However, after glancing at your question for a minute, I realized that it can be interpreted in one of two ways.
 So, after deliberation, I’ve decided to address the dichotomy with one deserving answer.

 A: Don’t be afraid to turn your inquisitiveness into initiative.
 You can directly email or call an employer to set up an informational interview to learn more about internship prospects.
 Check out our video on informational interviewing under ‘Helpful Videos’ on the ‘Online Resources’ page.
 In addition, you can connect with employers and look for internships through platforms such as Handshake, LinkedIn and Career Shift.
 And have you heard about Southern Miss Connections?
 It’s an informative way to engage with alumni from various companies and gain insight about their knowledge, including that of internships.

 Whatever mode of networking you choose, do your homework by first researching the company and knowing why you are interested in obtaining an internship there.